 THE GLEN SIT

-It's hard to pinpoint exactly when and how The Glen Sit originated.
+It's hard to pinpoint exactly when or how The Glen Sit originated.
 Perhaps it was always the Glen's desire to emulate their human companions.
 Or, it could simply be the logical outcome of centuries spent wanting to please us.
 We do know that Glens have been doing it for years; and it seems to be yet another unique quirk of the breed.
 One hard fact I have established is that Glens will only do The Sit if they like you.
 Quite right too.